AL0PFX1.htm

 Truth values (valence) v =2 (Binary system)

-Unique items (atoms) Pattern length (characters) Logical relations (formulas) Combinations of 2 formulas Valid implications (amount) Valid implications (ppt.)
+Logical relations (formulas) Tupels (pairs) of formulas Valid implications (amount) Valid implications (ppt.)

 1